Board and Staff

 Claire graduated from the University of California, Los Angeles (ULCA) with a BA in International Development Studies and a minor in Latin American Studies.
 She earned a Nonprofit Administration professional certificate from the University of Montana.

-Her leadership and organizational skills have been proven through experiences with several organizations including Blackfoot Challenge, Montana Natural History Center, U,S. Forest Service, Selway-Bitterroot Frank Church Foundation, and the Montana Conservation Corps.
+Her leadership and organizational skills have been proven through experiences with organizations in Montana and Idaho, including Blackfoot Challenge, Montana Natural History Center, U.S. Forest Service, Selway-Bitterroot Frank Church Foundation, and the Montana Conservation Corps.